Web Appification: The effect of mobile and app design on website layout

 On apps there are limited features, which has resulted in a streamlined and focused experience.
 Because of the inherent space limitations of the platform, app designers display only the most important information.

 Currently, in the web designing community, the minimalist use of elements is getting more popular.

 NeverBland used every element as sparingly as they could.

-Mobile apps use hidden drop down menus under a tab or a button to hide information when it is not needed.
+Mobile apps use hidden drop-down menus under a tab or a button to hide information when it is not needed.
 Some examples are search refinements, product options and navigation.
-These functions are accessed by taping a button in a collapsible panel or pop up when a finger is swiped across them.
+These functions are accessed by tapping a button in a collapsible panel or pop up when a finger is swiped across them.
 We see that approach in websites too.